apache/systemds/scripts/perftest/ohe_checks/README.md

 To run all tests for One Hot Encoding Checks:
  * install systemds,
- * make sure that the paths for SYSTEMDS_ROOT, JAVA_HOME, HADOOP_HOME, LOG4JPROP are correctly set
+ * make sure that the paths for SYSTEMDS_ROOT, JAVA_HOME, HADOOP_HOME are correctly set
+ * set the path for LOG4JPROP to `$SYSTEMDS_ROOT/scripts/perftest/ohe_checks/log4j-compression.properties`
  * run experiments.sh

 Alternatively, to run the experiment.dml script directly with OHE checks enabled, use this command: